carlhenrikrolf/microtonOS/README.md

 ![Splits](resources/splits.svg)

-For the 2D tuning invariant layouts, i.e., Wicki--Hayden and Jankó, even modest values for $d$ benefit from a split.
+For the 2D tuning invariant layouts, i.e., Wicki–Hayden and Jankó, even modest values for $d$ benefit from a split.
-As these layouts are 'tilted' to fit the Exquis better, so are their splitting lines.
+As these layouts are "tilted" to fit the Exquis better, so are their splitting lines.

 ![Slashes](resources/slashes.svg)